Fueled by affordable bandwidth and capacity optimization technologies, cloud backup is becoming a popular alternative to portable media, such as tape.

 There are several advantages to using cloud backup.
 They include:

 - Efficiency and reliability.
-Cloud providers utilize state-of-the-art technology, such as disk-based backup, compression, encryption, data deduplication, server virtualization, storage virtualization, application-specific protection, and more in SAS 70-certified data centers.
-In addition to the security that accompanies their certification, many providers offer 24/7 monitoring, management, and reporting -- features and capabilities that may not be afforded by many companies otherwise.
+Cloud providers utilize state-of-the-art technology, such as disk-based backup, compression, encryption, data deduplication, server virtualization, storage virtualization, application-specific protection and more in Statement on Auditing Standards 70-certified data centers.
+In addition to the security that accompanies their certification, many providers offer 24/7 monitoring, management and reporting -- features and capabilities that may not be afforded by many companies otherwise.
 Furthermore, there's no need to worry about upgrades, migrations or technology obsolescence; the burden of the backup infrastructure lies with the service provider.

 - Accessibility.
-Cloud backup may be attractive to organizations that couldn't afford the investment and maintenance of a disaster recovery infrastructure -- or for those who can, but recognize the greater efficiency and cost savings to be gained by outsourcing.
-Offsite data copies -- accessible from any Internet-connected device/location -- provide an added measure of insurance in the event of a regional disaster.
+Cloud backup may be attractive to organizations that can't afford the investment and maintenance of a separate disaster recovery (DR) infrastructure.
+It can also appeal to those who can afford a full DR site, but recognize the greater efficiency and cost savings to be gained by outsourcing.
+Off-site data copies -- accessible from any internet-connected device/location -- provide an added measure of insurance in the event of a regional disaster.